FusionAuth/fusionauth-site/site/_posts/2022-07-15-remix-demo.md

 ## Test it out

-At this point you should be ready to fire up the Remix server.
+At this point, you should be ready to fire up the Remix server.
 Do so by running `npm run dev` in the directory where your `.env` file is.

 Try out the example at a default address of `http://localhost:3000`.
 Click the login link.
 That will take you to the `/login` route.

-If you are not logged in, the `/login` route will redirect you to the FusionAuth login, which you can [customize easily](/docs/v1/tech/themes/) with your own CSS, HTML and more!
-These pages looks like this out of the box:
+If you are not logged in, the `/login` route will redirect you to the FusionAuth login, which you can [customize easily](/docs/v1/tech/themes/) with your own CSS, HTML, and more!
+These pages look like this out of the box:

 {% include _image.liquid src="/assets/img/blogs/connecting-fusionauth-remix/fusionauth-login.png" alt="FusionAuth login screen" class="img-fluid" figure=true role=bottom-cropped %}